Professional scrapbook artist, paper crafter, and author, I have taught people how to make family memories into legacies for 20 years.

 Wax Based Colored Pencils

-Wax based pencils are the most common types of pencils on the market.
-The core inside the pencil casings contain pigments bound by wax.
-The drawings have a creamy texture as a result.
+Wax-based pencils are the most common type of pencils on the market.
+The core inside the pencil casings contains pigments bound by wax.
+The drawings have a creamy texture as a result, which makes them easy to blend.
 The downside to wax pencils is that they are very prone to breakage and wear down quickly.